cncf/devstats.archive/USAGE.md

 - `annotations` tool adds variuos data annotations that can be used in Grafana charts.
 It uses [annotations.yaml](https://github.com/cncf/gha2db/blob/master/metrics/annotations.yaml) file to define them, syntax is self describing.
 - `idb_tags` tool used to add InfluxDB tags on some specified series.
 Those tags are used to populate Grafana template drop-down values and names.
 This is used to auto-populate Repository groups drop down, so when somebody adds new repository group - it will automatically appear in the drop-down.
 - `idb_tags` uses [idb_tags.yaml](https://github.com/cncf/gha2db/blob/master/metrics/idb_tags.yaml) file to configure InfluxDB tags generation.
 - `idb_backup` is used to backup/restore InfluxDB.
 Full renenerate of InfluxDB takes about 12 minutes.
-To avoid downtime when we need to rebuild InfluDB - we can generate new InfluxDB on `test` database and then if succeeded, restore it on `gha`.
+To avoid downtime when we need to rebuild InfluxDB - we can generate new InfluxDB on `test` database and then if succeeded, restore it on `gha`.
 Downtime will be about 2 minutes.

 # To check results in the InfluxDB:
 - influx